AI vs. Machine Learning — What's the Difference?

 Natural Language Processing

-NLP is used by AI to identify speakers and classify spoken words into data sets that can be analysed, grouped, and understood in context.
+NLP is used by AI to identify speakers and classify spoken words into data sets that can be analyzed, grouped, and understood in context.

 Neural networks are designed to mimic the behavior of the neurons in the human brain.
 They are used to recognize relationships and trends within data sets.